FarmDyn/documentation/docs/template/feeding_module.md

 ```

 In a next step feeding amounts are aggregated to total feed use,
-v\_feeduse, per each product and for each year, feed and planning
+*v\_feeduse*, per each product and for each year, feed and planning
 period.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/cattle_module.gms GAMS /feedUse_[\S\s][^;]*?\.\./ /;/)